 In China, the validity period of utility model patent rights or design patent rights is ten years and not extendable.
-As of December 31, 2020, we had 195 registered patents, 56 patent applications pending in China and no additional patent applications under the patent cooperation treaty.
+As of December 31, 2021, we had 233 registered patents, 25 patents applications pending in China and no additional patent applications under the patent cooperation treaty.
 For our pending application, we cannot assure you that we will be granted patents pursuant to our pending applications.
 Even if our patent applications succeed, it is still uncertain whether these patents will be contested, circumvented or invalidated in the future.
 In addition, the rights granted under any issued patents may not provide us with sufficient protection or competitive advantages.
 The claims under any pending patents that issue from our patent applications may not be broad enough to prevent others from developing technologies that are similar to or that achieve results similar to ours.
 It is also possible that the intellectual property rights of others will bar us from licensing and from exploiting any patents that issue from our pending applications.
-Numerous U.S. and foreign issued patents and patent applications to invalidation.
+Numerous U.S. and foreign issued patents and pending patent applications owned by others exist in the fields in which we have developed and are developing our technology.
+These patents and patent applications might have priority over our patent applications and could subject our patent applications to invalidation.
 Finally, in addition to those who may claim priority, any of our existing or pending patents may also be challenged by others on the basis that they are otherwise invalid or unenforceable.